 - While you are looking at how long a trade typically takes to play out, also note how the price typically moves on the path to the target.
 This can also help ease the mind.
 Note what you can expect during the trade.
 Pullbacks and fake-out moves may be common.
 Note that they happened, but that more often than not the trade setup still produced a profit over many trades (if it didn’t, why are you trading it?).
 The more prepared you are for what to expect during a trade the better.

 - While most of us know the price won’t instantly move to our target (or into a huge profit), the second after we enter a trade, most of us are hoping it will.
 By being aware of how long a trade may take, it eases the pressure and anxiety.
 If we know a day trade typically takes 5 minutes to reach our target it isn’t a problem if the trade gets off to a slow start and isn’t moving much.
 We know it will probably take 5 minutes.
-The person who doesn’t know how long their trades will take has to sweat out every trade, likely thinking something is wrong every second that they are in the trade…even if it’s only been five minutes (or possibly weeks in the case of a swing trader).
+The person who doesn’t know how long their trades will last has to sweat out every trade, likely thinking something is wrong every second that they are in the trade…even if it’s only been five minutes (or possibly weeks in the case of a swing trader).
 Self-inflicted torture!

 - Day trading can be hectic, especially on a busy day.
 Don’t fret over knowing exactly how long trades last.
 A general idea is fine.
 As a trade sets up we typically have a few minutes where we start to consider a possible entry and where we will place our stop loss and profit target.
 During those few minutes, we can look at prior price waves, briefly, and determine how far and fast they are running (are the waves getting bigger or smaller?).
 This may also help with determining if it is a worthwhile trade, and what type of reward:risk we should be considering.